dianomic/foglamp-k8s/README.md

 ## Environment

-Three Ubuntu 18.04 instances with 4 GB RAM (t2.mediumAWS instances) are used for the setup of fogman and foglamp
+Three Ubuntu 18.04 instances with 4 GB RAM (t2.medium AWS instances) are used for the setup of fogman and foglamp

 - One main node
 - Two worker nodes for fogman and foglamp each